 General information on life cover to protect your family here: Life cover & other protection options

 If you own a house with a mortgage and plan to rent it out in your absence you will require the permission of your lender and may require additional insurance.

-Most expats rent an apartment or villa in the UAE but be aware that rent is usually payable quarterly or half-yearly.
+Most expats rent an apartment or villa in the UAE but be aware that rent is usually payable annually, quarterly or half-yearly.
+All agreements are for 12 months and costly to break.
 Facts on rental law here: Rental laws in Dubai

 We all pay a Municipality charge of 5% of rent payable (or equivalent if owned) and this is added to the monthly DEWA (Dubai Electricity & Water Authority) bill.